shahroz8899/Network-Performance-Evaluation/Zenoh/README.md

 ### **Goal:**

-Test maximum throughput of a single publisher–subscriber pair over Wi-Fi.
+Test the maximum throughput of a single publisher–subscriber pair over Wi-Fi.

 ### **Steps:**